 Dr. Joanne Cacciatore is a researcher and professor at Arizona State University whose nearly 40 studies in the area of traumatic infant and child death have been published nationally.

-She founded the MISS Foundation,
+She founded the MISS Foundation, an international organization

 - An Australian Badger